w3f/polkadot-wiki/docs/maintain-guides-how-to-monitor-your-node.md

 ## Starting Prometheus

-To test the Prometheus is setup properly, execute the following command to start it as a `prometheus` user.
+To test that Prometheus is set up properly, execute the following command to start it as the `prometheus` user.

 ```bash